taha hinengaro: mental wellbeing

 A doctor is the best person to help you if your taha hinengaro is suffering.
 A doctor can give you an expert opinion about what you’re going through and get you the treatment that will help you feel better.

-But there’s other help out there if you’re not feeling well.
+However, there’s other help out there if you’re not feeling ready or able to talk to a doctor.

 SPARX is a free online therapy tool that has been proven to help young people with mild to moderate depression and anxiety.
 You can sign up and get started online.